Simple Methods to Submit & Index Your URL to Google

 “Crawling can take anywhere from a few days to a few weeks.
 Be patient and monitor progress using either the Index Status report or the URL Inspection tool.”

 However, we can share from experience that the process can be much faster.
 Depending on your website crawl rate, URLs that are submitted using the individual URL crawl tool may be read and indexed in a matter of hours.
-In 2021, we have found that the process of getting new URLs indexed on Google is slightly slower than in previous years.
+We have found that the process of getting new URLs indexed on Google is slightly slower than in previous years.
 In years gone by, we have seen new URLs submitted and indexed using the individual URL crawl tool in a matter of minutes.

 You can learn all about this method on Google Search Central.